dachshund-ncu/rt4svpp/README.md

 # Source code for rt4sv++
 This tool is designed to view data from NCU 32m radio telescope.
 It comes with qt ui.
-AppImage release is deployed with linuxdeployqt (https://github.com/probonopd/linuxdeployqt)
+Release is deployed with linuxdeployqt (https://github.com/probonopd/linuxdeployqt)

 -- Some major comments --